GiulioRossetti/cdlib/docs/reference/cd_algorithms/temporal_clustering.rst

         coms = algorithms.louvain(g)  # here any CDlib algorithm can be applied tc.add_clustering(coms, t)

-For what concerns the second stage (snapshots' node clustering matching) it is possible to parametrize the set similarity function as follows (example made with a standard Jaccard similarity):
+For what concerns the second stage (snapshots' node clustering matching), it is possible to parametrize the set similarity function as follows (example made with a standard Jaccard similarity):

 .. code-block:: python

     jaccard = lambda x, y:  len(set(x) & set(y)) / len(set(x) | set(y))
     matches = tc.community_matching(jaccard, two_sided=True)

-For all details on the available methods to extract and manipulate dynamic communities please refer to the ``TemporalClustering`` documentation.
+For all details on the available methods to extract and manipulate dynamic communities, please refer to the ``TemporalClustering`` documentation.

 ^^^^^^^^^^^^^^^^^^
 Temporal Trade-Off
 ^^^^^^^^^^^^^^^^^^

 Algorithms belonging to the Temporal Trade-off class process iteratively the evolution of the network.
-Moreover, unlike Instant optimal approaches, they take into account the network and the communities found in the previous step – or n-previous steps – to identify communities in the current one.
+Moreover, unlike Instant optimal approaches, they consider the network and the communities found in the previous step – or n-previous steps – to identify communities in the current one.
 Dynamic Community Discovery algorithms falling into this category can be described by an iterative process:

 - Initialization: find communities for the initial state of the network;
-- Update: for each incoming step, find communities at step t using graph at t and past information.
+- Update: find communities at step t using graph at t and past information for each incoming step.

 .. autosummary::
     :toctree: algs/

     tiles